-- Setting all printers, photocopiers, computers and other office equipment at energy saving mode if possible; - Setting office temperature range from 20°C to 25.5°C with the ideal optimal temperature being 25.5°C; - Encouraging employees to turn off idling equipment, computers and lightings when not in use or after working hours; - Monitoring the energy usage on a monthly basis, along with investigating significant variance detected; and - Procuring energy efficient appliances only upon replacement of old appliances or for to new business needs; - Posting label of "Think before you print" on all copiers/printers to remind and educate all our staffs to consider before they print; and - Posting energy saving tips on the notice board to remind and educate our staff about energy saving, especially lighting and electricity.
+- Setting all printers, photocopiers, computers and other office equipment on energy saving mode if possible; - Setting room temperature range from 20°C to 25.5°C with the ideal optimal temperature being 25.5°C; - Encouraging employees to turn off idling equipment, computers and lightings, when not in use or after working hours; - Monitoring the energy usage on a monthly basis, along with investigating significant variance detected; - Procuring energy efficient appliances only upon replacement of old appliances or for to new business needs: - Posting label of "Think before you print" on all copiers / printers to remind and educate all our staffs make consideration before they print; and - Posting energy saving tips on the notice board to remind and educate our staffs about energy saving, especially lighting and electricity.

-The Group believes it has set a role model for corporate social responsibility through adopting various energy conservation measures.
-More importantly, the Group strives for cost reduction in terms of less electricity consumption in workplace in the long run.
+The Group believes it has set a role model for corporate social responsibility through adopting different energy conservation measures.
+More importantly, the Group strives for cost reduction in terms of less electricity consumption in the workplace in long run.